 codecand initialize the

-codecof each of the application's module using the basic manager
+codecof each of the application's modules using the basic manager.

 - Instantiate a new application with a reference to a

 baseappinstance, a codec, and all the appropriate store keys.